uisneach/uisneach.github.io/source/_posts/The-Song-of-Lugh.md

 | H              | <img src="H.png" alt="" class="same-size" />      |     | T     | <img src="T.png" alt="" class="same-size" /> |
 | I              | <img src="I.png" alt="" class="same-size" />      |     | U     | <img src="U.png" alt="" class="same-size" /> |

+### Ligatures

-Most letters follow a consistent script, a form of insular script, but a non-initiate may notice some aberrant symbols.
-The scribe, to save space, will often combine two letters into one glyph, a process called "ligature".
+Most letters follow a consistent script, a form of insular script, but a close reader may notice some aberrant symbols.
+The scribe, to save space, will often combine two letters into one glyph in a process called "ligature".
 A table of some of these occurrences is presented:

-### Ligatures

 | English Letters | Scribe's Glyph | English Letters | Scribe's Glyph |
 | --------------- | -------------- | --------------- | -------------- |